zectorpt/easyproxy/README.md

 Insert user / password and IP of the remote server in config.cfg<br>
 putty.exe -P 80 -X root@IP -pw PASS

+FAQ:
+My company block the port 80, how can I be free?

 -----------------------------------------------------------------------------

 If you like it, star my repo and don't delete my email from source code<br />